machiraju-lab/UA-CNN/README.md

 # Uncertainty Aware Sampling Framework (UASF)

 Sample informative tiles from WSIs taken from TCGA with UASF.
 The model takes as inputs weak-labeled tiles, where tiles are given their WSI label.
-The model adopted Monte-carlo dropout that are used for variational inference to generate not only a prediction probability but also an uncertainty measure.
+The model adopted Monte-Carlo dropout that are used for variational inference to generate not only a prediction probability but also an uncertainty measure.

 ## Installation
 Create a virtual environment and install the required packages